 - Highlight any cash handling or banking experience

-Restaurant Manager Work Experience That Gets Noticed
+Work Experience That Gets Noticed

-- •Supervised shifts of 8+ team members during busy periods
+- Supervised shifts of 8+ team members during busy periods

-- •Trained 10+ new front-of-house employees
+- Trained 10+ new front-of-house employees

-- •Managed cash handling and end-of-day reconciliation
+- Managed cash handling and end-of-day reconciliation

-- •Resolved customer complaints and ensured satisfaction
+- Resolved customer complaints and ensured satisfaction

-- •Maintained food safety and cleanliness standards
+- Maintained food safety and cleanliness standards

-- •Assisted with weekly scheduling and inventory counts
+- Assisted with weekly scheduling and inventory counts

-Ready to Build Your Fresher Restaurant Manager Resume?
+Build Your Restaurant Manager Resume in Minutes

 - Hospitality or business degree adds credibility